1. How often do I need to be seen for psychiatric services?

 We are an out-of-network provider.
 We require payment in full at time of service and we do not bill insurance companies.
 If requested, we will provide you with a superbill and if your insurance offers you benefits for out-of-network provider costs, you can subsequently submit the superbill to your insurance company for potential partial reimbursement.

-6. If I need to be prescribed controlled substances, do I need to come to the office for all of my appointments?
+5. If I need to be prescribed controlled substances, do I need to come to an office for all of my appointments?

-For initial evaluations of up to 50 minutes is usually sufficient to form a concept about what i going on and to begin to exp;ore treatment options.
+For initial evaluations of up to 50 minutes is usually sufficient to form a concept about what is going on and to begin to explore treatment options.
 Occasionally a second visit is needed before beginning medication and this is more likely when the patient is a child or adolescent.

 Although I rarely provide 45-50 minute psychotherapy sessions, I believe that many people who are taking medications are likely to do better if they are also in psychotherapy.
 If you wish, I am happy to refer you to an appropriate therapist.